A look behind the scenes – Sustainability Management and Life Cycle Engineering at the Fraunhofer IST

 In the area of sustainability management, we advise companies on the alignment of their strategy, products and processes with the key sustainability goals (Sustainable Development Goals of the UN) relevant to the company and integrating these into business processes and decisions.
 The ecological, social and economic opportunities and risks of an organization are thereby identified, and measures are developed to manage them.

-In the area of Life Cycle Engineering (LCE), we develop methods with which sustainability can be measured and, consequently, managed.
+In the area of Life-cycle engineering (LCE), we develop methods with which sustainability can be measured and, consequently, managed.
 LCE is an approach aimed at designing products and processes, thereby taking the entire life cycle into account.
-It provides companies with a tool with which to improve their products through the minimization of environmental impacts, the maximization of resource efficiency and the development of sustainable solutions.
+It provides companies with a tool to improve their products through the minimization of environmental impacts, the maximization of resource efficiency and the development of sustainable solutions.

 How can sustainability be measured?